MalphasWats/Ludum-Dare-38/README.md

 I'm not convinced I chose the right scale for my tiles and sprites at the start.
 I've got a **lot** of art still to do and I'm pretty sure I won't get it all finished but I've made a lot of progress with the overall engine so the event is already a win for me.
 I'll keep working on it tomorrow and see where I get to.

+# Day 2

+*{2017-04-23 11:12 GMT+1}*: Slow start this morning, I'm probably not going to have a game to submit, but we'll see.
+I'm enjoying working on it and I think it's a good idea, so definitely something I'm going to keep working on after the end of the Jam.
+Spent the last hour chasing down a bug I'd forgotten about in my framework - in adding movement for my squad (currently just 1 dude), I remembered that the engine messes up the draw order on the bottom tile row!
+Added some fudge (+1 FTW) and it was away.

+I also found a typo in new code that was stopping the event manager finding the correct tile clicked!
+Bug-fix Sunday.

+The tile-size choice has bitten me again now too, because sprites can't get close enough to each other.
+I'm going to stick with it for now though and add some more fudge - it's a wider concept issue: how do you deal with different tile sizes in one game.
+I haven't decided the best way to solve it yet.